-Reading checks and assignments
+Reading and Resources Activities

-Successful completion of reading checks and assignments will comprise 20% of your grade.
-Reading checks will take a variety of forms, but will be due no later than 9pm on the first Monday of a module.
-Each module may have several assignments within it, generally due during the second and third weeks of a module.
-Due dates will be clearly posted within the description of each assignment.
+Successful completion of reading and resources activities will comprise 20% of your grade.
+These activities may take a variety of forms, including discussion, reflection, outlining, etc. Each module may have several assignments within it, generally due toward the end of a module.
+Due dates will be clearly posted within the description of each assignment on Blackboard.